craftercms/docs/source/developers/content-modeling.rst

 When setting up reserved variable names for your model, remember to remove the postfix auto-added by the UI since the variable name needs to be exactly the same as listed :ref:`above<reserved-variable-names>`.

 Please note that indexed ``text`` fields are case insensitive when performing a search, while ``string`` fields are case sensitive.
+Also, queries using ``string`` fields will only match full values besides being case sensitive.

 If performing a case insensitive search on a ``string`` field is desired, Crafter CMS provides a way by enabling tokenization of the field in the content type.
 To enable tokenization of a ``string`` field in Studio, put a check in the checkbox labeled **Tokenize for Indexing** in the properties section of the content type field.
 Below is the ``Page - Article`` content type in a site created using the Website Editorial blueprint, showing the field ``Author`` with the ``Tokenize for Indexing`` option:

 .. image:: /_static/images/content-model/tokenize-for-indexing-property.jpg
    :alt: Enable case insensitive keyword search for string fields in content type by clicking on "Tokenize for Indexing"